 yellow plates, cups and napkins on the black side and black plates on

 the yellow side.

-Fear Factor Party Games and Challenges
+Fear Factor Party Games

 *Instead of eliminating party guests use a point system to allow